Frequently asked questions

 If you are staying in a guest house, you should make your own way to the school for 9am on your first day.

 Homestay accommodation is intended to give you a taste of British life.
-You live with a local family and take part in their daily lives.
+You live with local people and take part in their daily lives.
 In this way, you have an opportunity to practise English and learn about British culture.
 However, you should also consider that they may not live in the same way as you do.
 Their customs, routines and eating habits may be completely different to what you are used to.

 Please note that we cannot guarantee a homestay near the school, nor with private bathroom, therefore if you need either of these you should choose our adult residence or one of our recommended guest houses & hotels.